-This method can be used for sites with a crash history.
-It is the ratio (benefit/cost) of the estimated annual reduction in crash costs to the estimated annual increase in combined construction and maintenance costs.
+The B/C (benefit/cost) ratio is the ratio of the estimated annual reduction in crash costs to the estimated annual increase in combined construction and maintenance costs.
 The annualized conversion will show whether the projected expenditure of funds for the crash benefit will exceed the direct cost for the improvement.